ARTIST & DESIGNER

 My Story

-I am a lifelong, multi-disciplinary artist working in encaustics, acrylics, cold wax with oils, and photography.
-My specialty, encaustics, was practiced by the ancient Greeks as far back as the 5th century B.C.
-Older than any oil painting, it is a highly archival medium made with natural beeswax, damar resin crystals (a sap from trees found in Indonesia and Malaysia), and raw pigments.
-Each layer is fused to the previous with the heat of a blowtorch and is typically worked on wooden panels.
+I am a lifelong, multi-disciplinary artist, shaped early by a father who painted in oils and by my own art programs starting at age 10.
+Today I work in encaustics, acrylics, and cold wax with oils, and I also pursue fine art photography — capturing the world through aviation, aerial, and landscape imagery.
+Encaustics, my specialty, is an ancient technique practiced by the Greeks as far back as the 5th century B.C. — older than oil painting itself.
+Typically worked on wooden panels, it’s a highly archival medium made from natural beeswax, damar resin crystals (a tree sap sourced from Indonesia and Malaysia), and raw pigments, with each layer fused to the last using the heat of a blowtorch.

-Originally from Toronto and now living in Hamilton, I am grateful to have recieved multiple awards for my work over the years.
-Available through specialty stores and online, I also participate in arts festivals, fundraising events, and juried group and solo exhibitions including at the Art Gallery of Hamilton, McMaster Innovation Park, and the Louvre in Paris, France.
+Over the years I’ve been grateful to receive multiple awards for my work.
+My art is available through specialty stores and online, and I participate in arts festivals, fundraising events, and juried group and solo exhibitions – including at the Art Gallery of Hamilton, McMaster Innovation Park, and the Louvre in Paris, France.

 My work hangs in private collections and professional offices throughout Canada, the United States, France, Australia, New Zealand, Ireland, and the United Kingdom.